 - Random checks for compliance with its policies

 - Purpose-bound access controls

-- Secure Socket Layer (SSL) technology for securing
+- Secure Socket Layer (SSL) technology for securing network communication

 - Checks on granted authorizations

 3. Processor does not warrant that the security is effective under all circumstances.
 If any security measure explicitly agreed in this Data Processing Agreement is missing, then Processor shall use best efforts to ensure a level of security appropriate to the risk taking into account the state-of the art of current technology, the sensitivity of the personal data and that the cost of implementation of this security is not unreasonable.